New Communist Party of Britain

 British and United States imperialism poses the greatest danger to world peace.
 The National Missile Defence (NMD) system has triggered another global arms race.
 The tearing up of the Anti-Ballistic Missile [ABM] treaty has undermined every other international agreement on nuclear weapons.

-Even so the imperialists are trying to use part of the non−proliferation agreement as an instrument to bully and threaten any country attempting to develop an independent nuclear industry.
-But given the fact that the non−proliferation treaty has still to be implemented by the imperialist camp, every sovereign state has the legitimate right to develop its nuclear industry.
+Even so the imperialists are trying to use part of the non-proliferation agreement as an instrument to bully and threaten any country attempting to develop an independent nuclear industry.
+But because the non-proliferation treaty has still to be implemented by the imperialist camp, every sovereign state has the legitimate right to develop its nuclear industry.

 The US wants to perpetuate the division of Korea and ultimately to extinguish socialism in the Korean peninsular.
 Our Party stands by the DPRK and condemns the imperialist aims and threats.